Tiffany is a public historian & lover of history, anthropology, food, & animals. She has taught college courses & loves spreading knowledge.

 - Scratching post(s).
 Cats need something to claw.
 It's a natural instinct and helps to keep them healthy and comforted.
 To discourage clawing your furniture, provide at least one scratch post per cat.

 - Harness and leash.
 If you want to walk your cat, get a harness and leash.
 As most cat collars unlatch when the cat gets caught, a harness and leash can help to train your cat for walks.
 Walking is a fun and healthy exercise for cats, and helps to keep them occupied (and you healthy as well!).

 - Shampoo.
 You will need to regularly bathe your cat, and the best way is with water and shampoo.
 There are resources out there on how to train your cat to like bath time, and I suggest checking them out.
 Introducing your cat to water in a calm way will help to make bath time less stressful (and hazardous).

-- Collar, with latch that comes undone if the cat is stuck and a bell.
+- Collar.
+One with latch that comes undone if the cat is stuck and a bell.
 Trust me, you want the bell.
 Cats hide.

-- A brush.
+- Brush.
 Regular brushing is essential to keeping the shedding down, especially if you have allergies.

 Remember that bringing a cat into his/her new home is stressful for both of you.
 It is key to introduce your cat slowly, and make sure the cat knows where his needs can be met.

 For information on litter training, I recommend this article by Petfinder.

 - When you get a scratching post, rub some catnip on it and then bring your cat to it.
 Gently put his/her paws on it and move them like the cat is scratching.
 You can also demonstrate scratching to the cat.
 This is like a mother teaching her young.